hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 2. Remove all DS records from the parent zone

-3. Wait 2 times the maximum TTL length for the DS record to expire
+3. Wait 2 times the maximum TTL length for the DS record to expire.
+   This is the most critical timing.
+The author of this document failed to wait the required time once.
+It was not pretty.

 4. Remove the old keys from the zone